OmarDali/LAN-Project/README.md

 Final Deliverable includes:

-Office diagram with wiring plan
+1.Office diagram with wiring plan
-Rack diagram with wiring plan
+2.Rack diagram with wiring plan
-Upfront and ongoing costs summary
+3.Upfront and ongoing costs summary
-Purchase orders for each vendor
+4.Purchase orders for each vendor